 Historically, demands for this kind of care kept increasing, while positive reinforcement of governments past, kept on living with their own kind of neurological illness, i.e. selective memory loss when these services so clearly demanded upgrades.

 However, that doesn’t mean that politicians can or should not invest in this specific type of health care.
-In fact, they should invest year after year, not only to reflect an aging population, but also to show how well a government understands, supports and treats its electorate.
+In fact, they should invest year after year, not only to reflect an ageing population but also to show how well a government understands, supports and treats its electorate.

 In fact, one year later, nothing has changed.
 At all.

 What if it was your mother, brother, father, sister, son or daughter, dear politician, who would need specialized care?
-Do these statistics not scare you?
+Does these statistics not scare you?
 At all?

 (excerpts on this blog post were taken from the NAI report, which can be found here).